Transformers as Implicit State Estimators: In-Context Learning in Dynamical Systems: Experiments with Control Input

 \section{Experiments with Control Input}

-The results presented in the main body of the paper can be extended to the case of non-zero control inputs provided that the measurement noise remains white.
-Specifically, for non-zero control inputs, the state space model becomes
+The filtering setup studied in the main text can be extended to systems with control inputs, provided that the measurement noise remains white.
+In this case, the state-space model becomes

-The derivation showing that a transformer can implement operations of Kalman filtering for this state space model follows the same line of arguments presented in the main body of the paper for other (simpler) state space models.
-We omit details for brevity and instead focus on presenting empirical results.
-In particular, we carry out experiments involving scalar measurements and generate $B \in \mathcal{R}^{8\times 8}$ as $B=U_B\Sigma_B U_B^T$, where $U_B$ denotes a random orthonormal matrix while the diagonal matrix $\Sigma_B$ has entries drawn from $\mathcal{U}[-1,1]$.
-We sample control inputs $u_t\in \mathcal{R}^8$ from a zero-mean Gaussian distribution having identity matrix as the covariance, and then normalize them to the unit norm.
-The input to the transformer for this setting is

-where F is generated using strategy 1.
-The rest of the settings remain the same as in the previous experiments.
-The results, reported in Fig.~6, demonstrate that the transformer achieves mean-square error performance similar to that of Kalman filter in this setting as well.